* In Heidelberg, Germany *

 Daily breakfast, lunch and dinner +€150

-Six nights in sports hall double rooms (single beds) with toilet, shower & wifi +€249
+Six nights in sports hall double rooms (single beds) with bathroom, shower & wifi +€249

 FREQUENTLY ASKED QUESTIONS